 The training materials and the lessons shall be provided in English language.

-Personnel satisfactory completing the training program(s) shall be certified by the Contractor as competent to operate and/or maintain the equipment, depending on the pars completed.
+Personnel satisfactory completing the training program(s) shall be certified by the Contractor as competent to operate and/or maintain the equipment, depending on the parts completed.

 The Contractor’s training of Employer’s personnel (both operation and maintenance) shall be completed prior the beginning of Trial Operation.